lyubomir-bozhinov/pullio/README.md

 # pullio

-A cross-platform Go application that updates all Git repositories in a directory tree.
+A dead-simple cross-platform Go application that updates all Git repositories in a directory tree.
 It automatically locates Git repositories, detects their default branches, and performs a fast-forward pull to update them.

 ## Features